 Note: Participants will be working on a portion of an existing course throughout the session that will be redesigned into a blended course component.

-The Quality Online Learning and Teaching (QOLT) program was developed to assist faculty, faculty developers, and instructional designers to more effectively design hybrid and online courses.
-In addition, the QOLT program was developed to recognize and share exemplary practices in CSU hybrid-online courses.
+The Quality Learning and Teaching (QLT) program was developed to assist faculty, faculty developers, and instructional designers to more effectively design hybrid and online courses.
+In addition, the QLT program was developed to recognize and share exemplary practices in CSU hybrid-online courses.

 - Create a useful evaluation tool that can help faculty develop quality hybrid/online courses

 - Identify exemplary practices for teaching and learning through online courses

 - Recognize faculty, programs, and campuses that are creating quality online courses

 QLT includes detailed assessment instruments for hybrid and online courses.
 These instruments and their evaluation rubrics can be used by the instructor to perform a self-evaluation, by a colleague or staff member (e.g., Instructional Designer) to perform a peer-evaluation, or by students to give feedback on the course effectiveness from their perspective.
 QOLT supports the development of new courses, as well as the enhancement of existing courses.

 The CSU Chancellor's Office offers two QLT workshops for CSU faculty:

 Introduction to Teaching Online Using the QLT Instrument